mattyoung101/tamara/README.md

 TODO: thesis abstract here

-For more information, please see my thesis: TODO
+TaMaRa was developed for my Bachelor of Computer Science (Honours) thesis at the University of Queensland, Australia, during 2024 and 2025.
+For more information, please see my thesis submission: TODO

 ## Building
 ### Setup